hensden/kickstart/content/other/Graphics-OOP/index.md

 +++
-title = "Ultimate TicTacToe AI Bot" date = 2020-07-09T02:54:11Z
+title = "Computer Graphics and OOP" date = 2018-11-21T02:35:05Z
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["artificial-intelligence", "python"]

 # Project summary to display on homepage.
-summary = "Developed an AI bot for  Ultimate Tic-Tac-Toe and came up with a special heuristic for scoring states selected by an alpha-beta pruned minimax tree"
+summary = "Made a donkey kong simulator following concepts of Object Oriented Programming.
+Also developed a 3D maze runner game with a basic physics engine.
+Made a short movie with textures and voiceovers using OpenGL and Blender"

 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.